Recovering, analysing and presenting digital evidence stored in computers

 - Internet activity

 - Deleted files & folders

 - Analysis of usage

-CYFOR employ the latest rigorous digital forensic techniques to search, identify and categorise the relevant data within an investigation.
+CYFOR employ the latest rigorous digital forensic techniques to search, identify and categorise the relevant evidential data within an investigation.
 We invest heavily in our advanced technology platforms, which includes specialist software such as AccessData, Cellebrite, Nuix and Relativity.

 Deleted doesn’t mean unrecoverable and CYFOR’s computer forensic specialists have extensive expertise, spanning a broad range of investigations.
 They will produce a full technical report detailing all of the forensic analysis findings, placing your enquiry in the safest and most experienced hands.